efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 $\textit{centrality}(s_i) = \lambda_1  \sum_{j<i}(e_{ij} +$ $f_j$$) + \lambda_2  \sum_{j>i}(e_{ij} +$ $f_i$$)$
 </p>

+Intuitively:

-Intuitively, the **$f_j$** term in the first part of the equation (i.e., forward sum) <u>increases increamentally the centrality scores assigned to scenes as the story moves on and we go to later sections of the narrative</u>.
-The **$f_i$** term in the second part of the equation (i.e., backward sum) <u>increases the scores of the scenes that act as TPs</u>.
+- The **$f_j$** term in the first part of the equation (i.e., forward sum) <u>increases increamentally the centrality scores assigned to scenes as the story moves on and we go to later sections of the narrative</u>.

+- The **$f_i$** term in the second part of the equation (i.e., backward sum) <u>increases the scores of the scenes that act as TPs</u>.

 **Supervised via latent structure representations**

+Criteria for selecting summary scenes:

+1. <u>Content</u>: again contextualized scene representation

-We decide about the summary scenes in an episode based on two criteria: the scene's <u>content</u> and <u>salience</u>.
-We provide a <u>new definition for the salience of a scene</u>: unlike previous approaches that define salience as the degree of the scene's similarity with an abstract global document representation, we measure the <u>scene's salience as the degree of its similarity with the key events identified in the latent space</u>.
+2. <u>New definition of salience</u>: Unlike previous approaches that define salience as the degree of the scene's similarity with a single global document representation, we measure the <u>scene's salience as the degree of its similarity with the storyline identified in the latent space</u>.
+The representation of each key event that delinate the episode's storyline is mainly influenced by a few scenes.

 <p align="center">
   <img src="https://raw.githubusercontent.com/ppapalampidi/ppapalampidi.github.io/master/images/new_summer_supervised.gif" height="200">
 </p>